 Senate Bill No. 466 amends the salary structure for county officers in Oklahoma.
-The bill establishes a new salary cap, increasing the maximum allowable salary from Forty-nine Thousand Five Hundred Dollars ($49,500.00) to Seventy-four Thousand Five Hundred Dollars ($74,500.00) per annum.
-Additionally, it specifies that the basic salaries for county officers shall not be less than Nineteen Thousand Dollars ($19,000.00) per annum, while the sheriff's salary must be at least Forty-four Thousand Dollars ($44,000.00) and can also reach the new cap of Seventy-four Thousand Five Hundred Dollars ($74,500.00).
+The bill establishes a new salary cap, increasing the maximum annual salary from Forty-nine Thousand Five Hundred Dollars ($49,500.00) to Seventy-four Thousand Five Hundred Dollars ($74,500.00).
+Additionally, it specifies that the basic salary for the sheriff must not be less than Forty-four Thousand Dollars ($44,000.00) and also cannot exceed the new cap of Seventy-four Thousand Five Hundred Dollars ($74,500.00).

-Furthermore, the bill clarifies that the county budget board, rather than the members of the county, will set the salaries for all elected county officials within the established limits.
-It also updates the language regarding the payment of salaries, stating that they shall be paid either monthly or bi-monthly as ordered by the board of county commissioners.
+The bill also clarifies that the county budget board, rather than the members of the county, will set the salaries for all elected county officials within the legal limits.
+Furthermore, it stipulates that the annual salaries fixed by the relevant sections of the law will be paid either monthly or bi-monthly, as ordered by the board of county commissioners.
 The act is set to take effect on November 1, 2025.

 Floor (Senate): 19-180.62